ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

 ### Single Scenarios / Directories

-If you want to just run single scenarios, you can append the according line to the feature file:
+If you only want to run single scenarios, you can append the appropriate line to the feature file:

 This runs a Scenario in Line 6: